ines-tools/SimpleMDDataCatalog/README.md

 ## Motivation

 Data catalogs are powerful tools in managing data.
 Whether it is for a small project or a giant organization.
 There are many good (both open and closed source) data cataloging applications out there that this one doesn't aim to replace, however, most of them require the owners/publishers to have access to cloud computing environments or have their own server.
-The barrier to entry is quite high for reasons that have everything to do with sever management and nothing to do with data management.
+The barrier to entry is quite high for reasons that have everything to do with server management and nothing to do with data management.
 This project aims to create a low-barrier to entry data catalog making use of:

 - excel/spreadsheets for data entry
   - while spreadsheets are generally a poor choice for (meta) data management, it opens up participation in the data cataloging process to a wider range of individuals